mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 The air had picked up and become colder than before.
 Kipnu considered telling Casra about the obstruction of Ara, and the oncoming ice age.
 He had been keeping it a secret from these people for so long, but he could never find a good time to bring it up - it would only get in the way. _Mel...
 What ire does your day bring?
 Will you take me back?_

-Linyu emerged with a small circular wooden trinket and a handful of bright blue sea plants - a color exactly matching the glowing lines that Setre had marked herself with.
-The trinket was a ring of coiled copper with a few beads attached to it and a big flap of metal hiding another smaller coil and cylindrical metal bead in the middle.
-They were all fastened to a small wooden plate that was smaller than his hand - not the huge metal monstrosities he had imagined them to be.
+Linyu emerged with a small circular wooden trinket and a handful of bright blue sea plants - a color exactly matching the glowing lines that Setre had marked herself with.  - not the huge metal monstrosities he had imagined them to be.

-Thi handed the listener to Kipnu and told him, "This is my newest one.
-Don't go and break it."
+Thi handed the listener to Kipnu and told him,

 Kipnu said "Got it," and then Linyu went to hae mother to spread the plants all around the tree.